kennovation1/mercury/working2018/switchInputs/README.md

 A hold event will be delivered if the key is down for about 240ms Hold events are spaced at a 40ms interval when called in a tight loop on one input device.

+I used `umtool mercury.json` to remap the keys.
+This was required since the factory settings has a bunch of pins mapped to space and not unique values.
+Also, ther are two shift keys that behave differently and I don't want to use (might be able to use for momementary buttons).
+I mapped these to 1COIN and 2COIN respectively and have not wired anything to those pins.

+umtool was build separately and the binary copied into this directory.

+See `mercury.json` for the mapping.
+This should also match switch_info.py See Ultimarc-linux directory for the source for umtool and how to build and run it.

 # Status
 - TODO **Ground is not cabled yet.
 Need to use aligator clip**
 - All switches that are wired work